Technology is ever-changing, but the software developer job outlook is looking better than ever with increasing high demand.

 Are Software Developers In-Demand?

-The next question on your list may be whether or not software developers are actually in-demand and if this is the right time for you to pursue this career.
+The next question on your list may be whether or not software developers are actually in demand and if this is the right time for you to pursue this career (which may be the software developer job outlook aspect you’re primarily looking for).

 According to the U.S. Bureau of Labor Statistics, there is an expected 22% job increase from 2019 to 2029 – meaning 300,000+ more jobs will be available for this field in just the U.S. alone.
 If you factor in other countries, this total is much higher.